Immigration to Denmark: Employment

 Immigrants play an increasingly important role on the Danish labour market.
-According to Statistcs Denmark, in 2008 7% of all employed persons in Denmark were immigrants, and an additional one percent were descendants of immigrants.
-In 2021, immigrants made out 12% of total employment, and their descendants a further 2½%, so that the percentage of people of Danish origin had dwindled to 85.5% of total employment.
+According to Statistics Denmark, in 2008 7% of all employed persons in Denmark were immigrants, and an additional one percent were descendants of immigrants.
+In 2021, immigrants made out 12% of total employment, and their descendants a further 2.5%, so that the percentage of people of Danish origin had dwindled to 85.5% of total employment.
 In total numbers, immigrant employment had grown from 207,000 persons in 2008 to 365,000 persons in 2021, and employment of their descendants from 28,000 to 74,000 people, whereas the number of employed persons of Danish origin had decreased by 18,000 persons in the same period.
 Consequently, more than the total employment growth in Denmark for the last 13 years has been due to increased employment of immigrants and their descendants.
 As Denmark is facing the prospect of a decreasing labour force during the coming years due to demographic headwinds from an ageing population, the possibility of increasing immigrant employment is increasingly discussed as a possible means to mitigating the anticipated labour shortages.

 The secular increase in immigrant employment is due both to a larger immigrant population in Denmark and to a positive trend in the employment rate of the population subgroup.
 Immigrants to Denmark have traditionally smaller participation rates and employment rates than people of Danish origin; this is in particular true for immigrant women.
 However, the difference is decreasing over the years.